traitecoevo/Revolve/README.md

 Adaptive Dynamics toolkit for R

-Here we are trying to achive two things:
+Here we are trying to achieve two things:

 1. A tool kit for exploring evolutionary models using techniques from adaptive dynamics.